 How well do you know the ingredients in the foods you eat or products you use every day?
 A TikTok with more than 3 million views is raising questions about just that.
-One user shared her anger after learning that the tampons she’s been using contain titanium dioxide.
-Aka a common coloring agent.
-And suggested that the tampons — from This Is L Inc — are causing ovarian cysts.
-Tens of thousands of users have flooded the comments — many claiming to have had similar experiences.
+One user shared her anger after learning that the tampons she’s been using contain titanium dioxide, a common coloring agent.
+She suggested that the tampons — from This Is L Inc — are causing ovarian cysts.
+Tens of thousands of users have flooded the comments, with many claiming to have had similar experiences.

 We all know social media is a breeding ground for misinformation and disinformation.
 But the video is raising important questions: What is titanium dioxide?
 Could it really be responsible for reproductive health issues?
-And how can we learn more about the products we’re using?
-With all these questions, we turned to experts for answers.
-And even heard from the company behind the tampons in question.
-But first…
+How can we learn more about the products we’re using?
+With all these questions, we turned to experts for answers — and heard from the company behind the tampons in question.

 What is titanium dioxide?

 Chemistry class was a long time ago.
 So here’s a refresher: Titanium dioxide is a naturally occurring mineral.
-And is used as a coloring agent to brighten and whiten things like period products.
-Pro tip: It can also appear as Pigment White 6 and White Pigment in packaging.
+It’s used as a coloring agent to brighten and whiten things like period products.
+It can also appear as Pigment White 6 and White Pigment in packaging.

 While there's concern over This Is L Inc’s tampons, the use of the ingredient in period products isn’t new.
-They’re actually in other brands like Always pads and Tampax tampons.
-And, spoiler: It’s in plenty of other products you probably use in your day-to-day life.
+They’re actually in other brands like Always pads and Tampax tampons — and it doesn’t end there.
+It’s in plenty of other products you probably use in your day-to-day life.
 Including…

 The FDA has found that regulated amounts of titanium dioxide are considered safe.
-The rule for food items is that the coloring agent can't exceed 1% of the food's weight.
-But this amount varies by product.
-Sunscreens can have concentrations of up to 25%.
-And putting the different limits aside, it can be hard to find titanium dioxide on labels because not all companies are required to list it.
+Sunscreens can have a concentration of up to 25%.
+For context, the coloring agent in food items can't exceed 1% of the food's weight.
+Putting the different limits aside, it can be hard to find titanium dioxide on labels because not all companies are required to list it.

 Consuming it orally appears to be a different story.
 Study after study has flagged concerns about the potential damaging effects of titanium dioxide on organs like the liver and kidney.
-And linked it to cancer and damage to the immune system when certain amounts were ingested over a period of time.
-“The other thing that we know [about titanium dioxide is] you don't wanna inhale it,” Scranton said.
-“We know from rat studies, rats that inhale it are getting lung cancer.”
+Some linked it to cancer and damage to the immune system when certain amounts were ingested over a period of time.
+“The other thing that we know [about titanium dioxide is] you don't want to inhale it,” Scranton says.
+“Rats that inhale it are getting lung cancer.”

-Over the years, companies like Dunkin’ have announced they’re cutting ties with titanium dioxide (which used it for its powdered donuts).
+Over the years, companies like Dunkin’ have announced they’re cutting ties with titanium dioxide (they used it for its powdered donuts).
 There’s even a lawsuit alleging that the candy company Mars, which makes Skittles, didn’t inform its customers about the potential ‘taste the rainbow’ dangers of titanium dioxide in its product.
 Meanwhile, other countries are cracking down on the coloring agent.
-After August 7, the EU is banning it.
-And they made that call after food safety officials said it could damage DNA, which could lead to cancer.
+The EU banned it on August 7, 2022 after food safety officials said it could damage DNA, which could lead to cancer.

-You might be racking your brain and thinking, ‘But what about all the studies you just mentioned.’
-Science is complex.
+You might be racking your brain and thinking, ‘But what about all the studies you just mentioned?’
 According to Dr. Aly Cohen, founder & medical director of The Smart Human LLC, all of these studies are different.
-Think: Many of them are animal studies.
-And performed in ways that account for different titanium dioxide levels and time of exposure.
+Many of them are animal studies, and performed in ways that account for different titanium dioxide levels and time of exposure.

-Meanwhile, Procter & Gamble, which carries the brands This Is L, Always, and Tampax, has been responding to concerns surrounding titanium dioxide in its products.
-A company spokesperson told theSkimm that the ingredient “represents much less than 0.1% of all ingredients used in a [P&G] tampon.”
-And said it’s been used safely for years.
+Meanwhile, Procter & Gamble, which carries the brands This Is L, Always, and Tampax, has responded to concerns surrounding titanium dioxide in its products.
+A company spokesperson told theSkimm in the summer of 2022 that the ingredient “represents much less than 0.1% of all ingredients used in a [P&G] tampon.”
+They also said it’s been used safely for years.

 “Our tampons are safe and all the ingredients that we use are rigorously tested to meet strict safety and government regulations around the world,” Erica Noble, spokesperson for Procter & Gamble, said.

 Still, people’s stories on social media have left many shaken.
-And it’s important to note that individual experiences are valid.
-But while many want to try and put two and two together, the bottom line is that there isn’t enough data to confirm the claims that titanium dioxide in tampons is causing the ovarian cysts and other issues people are describing.
-That brings us to…
+It's important to note that individual experiences are valid.
+While many want to try and put two and two together, the bottom line is that there isn’t enough data to confirm the claims that titanium dioxide in tampons is causing the ovarian cysts and other issues people are describing.

 It can be frustrating when you don't have a clear picture of the ingredients in your tampons, toothpaste, chewing gum, and everything in between.
 So what can you do to stay healthy and safe?
 Here's what the experts suggest...

-Plan for the future: Scranton encourages people to make calls, send emails, and write reviews to the companies or lawmakers in your life.
-Dr. Cohen agrees, saying it’s important to hold “legislators to a higher standard in making sure that they follow through with legislation that really does make sense, like the New York policy.”
+Plan for the future.
+Scranton encourages people to make calls, send emails, and write reviews to the companies or lawmakers in your life.
+Dr. Cohen agrees, and says it’s important to hold “legislators to a higher standard in making sure that they follow through with legislation that really does make sense, like the New York policy.”